joaomarcianodev/DM-Atv4/README.md

 - The application starts with default values, with a password length of 16 and the "Letters" option enabled.
 - The user can set the password length, between 8 and 32 characters, using the slider.
 - It is possible to choose which character sets will be part of the password:
-  - Letters (lowercase)
+  - Letters lowercase
-  - Uppercase and lowercase
+  - Letters uppercase
   - Numbers
   - Special characters
 - The application validates that at least one character set option remains active, preventing the user from disabling all of them.